Pennsylvania Traffic Unit Requirements

 A Type 1 does everything; a Type 2 is designed to close a freeway, a Type 3 is a trailer

-This has been sent to PEMA for adoption - as soon as it's final we will let you know!
-Note that each vehicle requires a certified person - PEMA says they'll rewrite this to show the minimum training needed.
+This has been sent to PEMA for adoption - and it was approved.
+However, in 2014 it was sent to the Fire Academy because of the new NFPA standard - to make sure it would fit.
+It does.
+Note that each vehicle requires a certified person - PEMA says they'll rewrite this to show the minimum training needed or simply require a NFPA Certified Person.